mezis/mezis.github.com/_drafts/learning-part-2.md

 Patterns of user behaviour evolve over time.
-Even more importantly, in an e-commerce application like [ours](http://www.housetrip.com/), the segments and volume of users change over time, due to both seasonality effect and marketing tactics (for instance: changes in SEM targeting, TV advertising campaigns, etc).
+Even more importantly, in an e-commerce application like [ours](http://www.housetrip.com/), the segments and volume of users change over time, due to both seasonality effect and marketing tactics (for instance: changes in SEM targeting, TV advertising campaigns, etc.).

 This could imply that what we've learned on a given month doesn't necessarily apply in the far future.
 So far, we've trained on month \\(m\\) and controlled